baldiea75-tech/carisurg-portfolio/README.md

 #### Limitations

 This system is decision support only and cannot replace a nurse's direct assessment (Tschoellitsch et al., 2023).
-The dataset also lacks SpO2, white blood cell count, and chief complaint, all of which would be required for a production-ready version (as identified in Day 5).
+The dataset also lacks SpO2, white blood cell count and chief complaint, all of which would be required for a production-ready version (as identified in Day 5).

 #### References